 Stockpile Stewardship Experiments

-Experiments at the Joint Actinide Shock Physics Experimental Research (JASPER) Facility and NIF (see National Ignition Facility) provide essential data about plutonium and other materials at the extreme conditions reached in a nuclear weapon.
-Experiments at JASPER in FY 2018 collected critically needed data about shock-compressed plutonium.
+Tests at the Joint Actinide Shock Physics Experimental Research (JASPER) Facility and the National Ignition Facility (see National Ignition Facility) provide essential data about plutonium and other materials at extreme conditions.
+Experiments at JASPER in FY 2019 collected high-precision data about shock-compressed plutonium.